2. If this be Pentecostalism . . .

 Two years later, in 1909, nineteen-year-old Alfredo began his military service -- a career which would total 12 years of active duty in the two World Wars.
 When a recruitment inducement was offered that enabled soldiers to be stationed in their hometowns, Alfredo Del Rosso enlisted a year earlier than what was normal for Italian young men to do their compulsory military service.
 His life in the church had come to be so important to him that he did not want to be sent away from home.
 While in the army, Alfredo began witnessing to fellow soldiers of his faith in Christ.
 As he shared his faith and explained the scriptures Alfredo Del Rosso discovered a profound sense of satisfaction.
 He didn't yet fully realize it, but the Lord was already equipping him for a lifetime of a ministry of the Word.

 Toward the end of Alfredo's three years of compulsory military service, Italy, with dreams of re-establishing the Roman Empire, invaded Libya in North Africa.
 This invasion in October of 1911 was the first step toward realizing an expansionist dream of having an Italian colonial empire.
-The taking of Libya was justified, the Italian government told its people, to counterack the "hemorrhage" of emigration to the U.S. and other affluent countries.
+The taking of Libya was justified, the Italian government told its people, to counteract the "hemorrhage" of emigration to the U.S. and other affluent countries.

 While many of Alfredo's soldier friends were shipped off to Libya to fight and die against the Turks, Corporal First Class Del Rosso's assignment took him only as far as Rome where he was given a responsibility in railway transportation.
 His duties involved a lot of train riding, so he had plenty of time for spiritual meditation and even writing.
 It was during this period that Alfredo Del Rosso finally settled on the ministry as God's will for his life.
 His call had not come through some miraculous event or vision.
 Instead, it came as a growing conviction and certainty that all signs pointed in the direction of full-time Christian service.

 So, while in Rome, he sought out the moderator of the Waldensian church to talk about preparation.
 He was interested in attending the Waldensian Theological School located in Florence, about 60 miles north of his hometown.
 Normal entrance requirements included a high school diploma and Alfredo did not have one.
-However, the Waldensian leader agreed to intervene for him and an exception was made in Del Rosso's case.
+However, the Waldensian leader agreed to intervene for him, and an exception was made in Del Rosso's case.
 Going to the ministerial training school in Florence would be a pivotal move for Del Rosso.
 It would open for him the opportunity to hear a clear witness to second-blessing holiness and also to learn English, something that would be the avenue through which he eventually met some Nazarenes.

 After Alfredo's military duty was over, he moved to Florence -- the birthplace of the Renaissance, home of Savanarola, Dante, Machiavelli, and Michelangelo.
 The Waldensian school was located on the southern side of the Arno River.
 It was in an old mansion constructed in the 1600s for a family named Del Rosso.
 The school was located about three blocks from the inn where Martin Luther stayed on his way to visit Rome in 1510.

 While Del Rosso was there in that two-year Bible school course, one of his most noted professors was Giovanni Luzzi.
-At that time Dr. Luzzi was in the middle of a monumental task he had begun in 1906: a complete revision of the Bible in the Italian language.
+At that time, Dr. Luzzi was in the middle of a monumental task he had begun in 1906: a complete revision of the Bible in the Italian language.
 Completed in 1924, that version achieved the kind of universal acceptance among Italian evangelicals that the King James Version had among the English-speaking world for so long.

 "During my stage in the theological college," said Del Rosso, "I was praying to be a good servant of Christ, able to live a real and consistent Christian life.
 For a long time, almost seven years, I had sought an experience beyond salvation.
 My professors advised me to study English, French, and German to deepen my theological experience.
 But books did not give me what I sought . . .
 My heart desired something more . . .
 And no one had yet told me of the possibility and the necessity of a complete purging of the heart, of a complete sanctification of life."